Oil rally extends for 9th day on OPEC+ cuts, demand hopes

 Some analysts forecast supply will undershoot demand in 2021 as more people get vaccinated and start going away on trips and working in offices.

-“Saudi-led supply cuts coupled with optimism of a vaccine-led demand revival are spurring an oil market deficit,” said Brennock of PVM.

-Additional reporting by Aaron Sheldrick; Editing by Simon Cameron-Moore and Edmund Blair
+Additional reporting by Aaron Sheldrick; Editing by Simon Cameron-Moore, Edmund Blair and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.